moonseer/church-planner-v2/progress.md

 - [ ] Mock data dependency: App still relies on hardcoded mock data instead of database storage
 - [ ] Services functionality: Implemented database storage for services with proper API integration
 - [ ] Calendar display issue: Fixed calendar to properly show both morning and evening services
-- [x] CI/CD pipeline error: Fixed ESLint structuredClone error by updating Node.js version to 18 in GitHub Actions workflows
+- [ ] CI/CD pipeline error: Fixed ESLint structuredClone error by updating Node.js version to 18 in GitHub Actions workflows
-- [x] GitHub Actions workflow error: Updated GitHub Actions to latest versions (v4) to fix compatibility issues

 ### TypeScript Issues Fixed
 - [ ] TypeScript compilation errors in `eventController.ts` regarding the `EventType` import and issues with `req.user` and `churchId` - Fixed by properly handling churchId and userId types, converting strings to ObjectId when needed